Detailed content of our market study

 4.3 A constantly adapting offering

 The market for everyday sunglasses manages to reconcile technicality and style, but remains subject to fashion trends.
-For example, the use of natural materials is making a comeback in the sunwear industry, with seaweed, bamboo and paper being used in the manufacture of frames.
+For example, the use of natural materials is making a comeback in the sunwear industry, with seaweed, bamboo and paper being used in frames.
 There is also a trend towards transparency and bi-materials, as well as the use of color in eyewear design.

 To illustrate the importance of fashion in the eyewear market, the SILMO Parisa major annual trade show for eyewear manufacturers, has teamed up with the Première Classe fashion accessories trade show.